n1ru4l/graphql-live-query/README.md

 ```

 A live query is sent to the server (via a transport that supports delivering partial execution results) and registered.
-The client receives a immediate execution result and furthermore receives additional execution results once the live query operation was invalidated and therefore the client data became stale.
+The client receives a immediate execution result and furthermore receives additional (partial) execution results once the live query operation was invalidated and therefore the client data became stale.

 The client can inform the server that it is no longer interested in the query (unsubscribe the live query operation).

 On the server we have a live query invalidation mechanism that is used for determining which queries have become stale, and thus need to be rescheduled for execution.
+In the future we might event be able to only re-execute partial subtrees of a query operation.

 ### How does the server know the underlying data has changed?